kata-ai/kata-platform-docs/README.md

 git clone https://github.com/kata-ai/kata-platform-docs.git
 ```

 `cd` to the generated project.
 Here we'll have to install our node dependencies.
-To do so, run the following command.
+To do so, run (one of) the following command(s).

 ```bash
 # npm